happy-turtle/oit-unity/README.md

 ## Description

-This is an implementation of order-independent transparency in Unity's **Built-In Pipeline**.
+This is an implementation of order-independent transparency in Unity's render pipelines.
 Order-independent transparency allows blending transparent objects correctly according to their actual depth in the scene.
 This is a huge improvement compared to traditional blending of transparent objects in the realtime graphics pipeline.